djangify/our-spot/README.md

 ## Overview
-A network of people who love to share photos of their favourite spots around the world.
+Our Spot is a mobile-first developed social network created for people who love to share photos of their favourite spots around the world.
 Currently the site being presented is a ***minimum viable product (mvp)*** - ***Phase One*** of Two phases.
 It is not the final network but includes enough functionality and business logic to meet the CI project 4 purpose.

 The fully deployed project can be [accessed here.]( https://ourspot-d2a3c52401dc.herokuapp.com/)